pmanuja/Express-Project/README.md

   .
 Click on Update button should take me back to Show ALL page and also display the updated details for that appointment

-5. As a user, I should be able to view all my appointment/appointments
+5. As a user, I should be able to view all my appointment/appointments .
+It should display following details about each appointment Date time
+    With
+    Location
+    Description/purpose

 Wireframe:
 wireframes/IMG_4721.jpeg